fhardison/apostolic-fathers/README.md

 Formatted texts may be browsed at <https://jtauber.github.io/apostolic-fathers/>.

+Formatted texts with Alpheios integrated can be found at <https://fhardison.github.io/apostolic-fathers/>

 See [NOTES.md](https://github.com/jtauber/apostolic-fathers/blob/master/NOTES.md) for details of the process of correction.

 Also see the blog posts: